Yelp/mrjob/docs/guides/emr-opts.rst

     :mrjob-opt:`ssh_tunnel`), as a fallback way of fetching job progress, and as a quicker way of accessing your job's logs.

+    .. versionchanged:: 0.6.8

+       Setting this to an empty value (``--ssh-bin ''``) instructs mrjob to use the default value (used to effectively disable SSH).

 .. mrjob-opt::
     :config: tags
     :switch: --tag